bkuker/g15-tools/README.md

 Run `npm link` to make the commands `g15asm` and `g15dasm` available globally, otherwise you have to `npm run asm -- <args>`

+**⚠️ WARNING:** If you don't use `npm link` note the extra double dashes: `npm run asm -- --bootable foo.asm` they serve to separate npm args from program args.

 **⚠️ WARNING:** Windows users, powerShell seems do output redirection in UTF-16 or something terrible.
 Use `cmd.exe`.

 ## Assembler